 The CFTC does not have any capital lease liabilities.
-The operating leases consist of commercial property for the CFTC's headquarters and regional offices.
+The CFTC's operating leases consist of commercial property for the CFTC's headquarters and occupancy agreements with the General Services Administration for CFTC's regional offices.
 Lease expenses are recognized on a straight-line basis.
 Additional information is provided in Note 7, Leases.